olivergw/wordpress-custom/README.md

 ---

-**Ready for production WordPress deployments with enterprise-level Redis caching! 🚀**
+**Ready for production WordPress deployments with Redis caching! 🚀**